jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### JED

-[JED](https://en.wikipedia.org/wiki/JED_\(text_editor\) is a text editor that has its roots in early MS-DOS style editors.
+[JED](https://en.wikipedia.org/wiki/JED_\(text_editor\) "JED") is a text editor that has its roots in early MS-DOS style editors.
 It supports menus and even has mouse support.
 It is available on all Linux/Unix/Windows/Mac platforms.

 #### GNU Nano